Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

-We consider a medical image classification problem where each sample consists of an input image ($x$) and an associated label $y \in {1, 2, ...., N_{cl}}$, with $N_{cl}$ representing the total number of classes.
-The feature extraction process is defined using a feature extractor $F_{ex}$, where $ex \in {1, 2, ...., N}$ denotes the two pretrained feature extractors used in the study.
-For each pretrained feature extractor, the extracted features are defined as, ,where $X^{eff}_{img}$ and $X^{r}_{img}$ represent the feature maps extracted from EfficientNetB4 and ResNet34, respectively.
-These feature maps capture distinct characteristics of the input image at multiple scales, providing a rich representation for subsequent processing.
+We consider a medical image classification problem where each sample consists of an input image ($x$) and an associated label $y \in {1, 2, \dots, N_{cl}}$, with $N_{cl}$ representing the total number of classes.
+Feature maps extracted from specific layers of EfficientNetB4 and ResNet34 are combined to form a multi-scale representation.